KonuTech/gfk_ml_ops_data_analyst/README.md

 #### Observed events bucketed by week_number for [brand_id] == 82
 ![image info](output/charts/weekly_stability/class_acctual/brand_id/CLASS_82_weekly_stability_grouped.jpg)

+> * With those kinds of charts, we can try to get more insides into FP and FN.
 > * Some brands (id == 77) were still recommended after Black Friday.
 They were less successful products.
 > * Would recommend to experiment with dimensionality reduction technics, e. g.
 Weight of Evidence